alexandre-slp/docker-name-resolver/README.md

 172.17.0.2	my_service #DNR
 ```

-Now it is possible to ping container name and host will be able to resolve it.
+Now it's possible to ping container name and host will be able to resolve it.

 When container stops the line is removed from `hosts`.